melsiir/Bitwarden-valut-cleaner/README.md

 - Always backup your Bitwarden vault before using this tool
 - All data processing happens locally in your browser
+- After processing your vault file and import it back Delete it from you device immediately
 - No data is sent to any server
 - Use at your own risk